 Chagas disease, also known as American trypanosomiasis, is a potentially life-threatening illness caused by the protozoan parasite, Trypanosoma cruzi or (T. cruzi).

-Once totally confined to the Region of the Americas, Chagas disease has spread to other continents over the last century mainly because of enhanced means of travel and global population movement to and from Latin America. | More
+Once confined to the Region of the Americas, Chagas disease has spread to other continents over the last century due to increased travel and global population movement.

 More than 10 000 people die every year from clinical manifestations of Chagas disease, and an estimated 25 million people risk acquiring the disease.

 Curso de capacitação dos microscopistas de malária e dos laboratoristas da rede pública na detecção do Trypanosoma cruzi

 Research priorities for Chagas disease, human African trypanosomiasis and leishmaniasis: WHO TRS N°975

 Evaluation of two International Reference Standards for antibodies to Trypanosoma cruzi in a WHO collaborative study

 Kissing Bugs –"Triatomines - Vector of disease ": Chagas disease vector

 Animated life cycle of T. cruzi in the human host